upbeatlabs/drwattson/README.md

 Libraries for use with *Dr. Wattson Energy Monitoring Board*

-Dr. Wattson is an Energy Monitoring Breakout Board for Arduino and other Maker-Friendly Microcontrollers.
+Dr. Wattson is an Energy Monitoring Breakout Board for Arduino, Raspberry Pi and other Maker-Friendly Microcontrollers.
 Easily integrate quality AC energy measurements into your next project!

 Based on the **MCP39F521**, a single-phase power monitoring chip from **Microchip**, the board is designed to be tolerant of a wide range of voltages, which means that it can also be used with the Raspberry Pi or any other 3.3v MCUs just as easily.
-(For all you Raspberry Pi fans out there, a Raspberry Pi library using python smbus is under development too! ;-) So email us and let us know!)

 The unit comes pre-calibrated (enabling measurements from 1mA up to 4A) to enable you to start taking quality measurements on the get-go with just a couple of simple commands.
 You don't need any additional CT or other components.